AquaJo/RobloxStarter/README.md

 | `npm run tms`                           | Runs `tms.js` (a tarmac sync)                                                                                              |
 | `npm run docker`                        | Downloads specific pointed docker submodule and executes docker-building with windows piper active                         |
 | `npm run dockerLatest`                  | Downloads specific pointed docker submodule, updates to remote and executes docker-building with windows piper active      |

+## Todo

+-   Workflows for docker and whatever
+-   Docker submodule optionally with build from here instead of newest main branch? ... (allowing easy own container clone on modified projects)
+-   Want to exit? (start terminal)
+-   Rsync on build only should remove changed files in out again! / or other solution
+-   Local option for tarmac
+-   proper handling of y/n when doing rsb in start-terminal
+-   more commands, like `save` in start-experience
+-   Becoming Windows-friendly
+-   Maybe framework integration like [flamework](https://devforum.roblox.com/t/roblox-ts-tutorial-roblox-ts-and-flamework-introduction/1937537)
+-   Specific kill option in case of kickout while in start?
+-   Make npm start startup / close faster / more efficient
+-   Maybe create a github workflow automatically building and releasing rbxm - plugins .... (but not just using it here then --> open source building is fun right?)
+-   No sec listener for roblox shutdown on reset
+-   Universal accessible reset?
+-   Only english comments & more comments in general